Ecommerce in Belgium

 The ecommerce market in Belgium

-It’s relatively hard for an online merchant operating in Belgium to conquer the hearts of all its inhabitants, as the country is deeply divided into two parts: Dutch-speaking Flanders and French-speaking Wallonia.
+It is relatively hard for an online merchant operating in Belgium to conquer the hearts of all its inhabitants, as the country is deeply divided into two parts: Dutch-speaking Flanders and French-speaking Wallonia.
 In Western Europe, Belgium was relatively late with embracing ecommerce.
-As a result, a lot of tech savvy consumers went (and still are) shopping online abroad, especially at Dutch online shops.
-This also led to several big online merchants from the Netherlands opening .be-webshops that are focused on attracting Belgian consumers.
-This way, Belgian ecommerce is still facing the results of diving a little bit too late in the ecommerce pool.

 Big online stores in Belgium